DRC Guide 101

-Unless they are exempt, most electricity users in Ontario pay DRC on their electricity consumption.
+Unless they are exempt, most electricity users in Ontario are required to pay DRC on their electricity consumption.

 The DRC is applied at a rate of 0.7 cents per kilowatt hour (kWh) of electricity consumed in Ontario with the exception of the reduced rate service areas listed below.

 Reduced rate areas are defined as the service areas of the local utilities listed below, as they existed on October 30, 1998.
 For items 18 and 19, the reduced rate applies only to the specific location mentioned.
 Any changes to the service areas of the utilities since this date have no impact on the consumers entitled to a reduced rate.
 For example, consumers in any area serviced on October 30, 1998 by the Hydro‑Electric Commission of the City of Ottawa are entitled to a DRC rate of 0.69 cents per kWh Consumers in other parts of the recently amalgamated City of Ottawa are not entitled to the reduced rate.

 |SERVICE AREA OF LOCAL UTILITY AS AT OCTOBER 30, 1998||DRC RATES